amassivus/accounts/README.md

 # License

-Account services includes feedback mechanism, membership options with or without paid and Pay option to but assets or services
+Account services includes feedback mechanism, membership options with or without paid and Pay option to buy assets or services

 Copyright (C) 2023 Masscollabs Services